nickforddev/acf-swatch/README.md

 Description
 ---

-This is a simple ACF Add-on field that allows the creation of limited color swatches that behave as radio buttons.
-This is particularly useful if you want to limit the color options available, instead of using a color picker field.
+This is a simple ACF Add-on field allowing the creation of color swatches that behave as radio buttons.
+This is particularly useful if you want to limit the color options available to the end users, instead of using a color picker field.

 This is an add-on for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin and will not provide any functionality to WordPress unless Advanced Custom Fields is installed and activated.

 The color swatch field is a radio button field, with a few modifications.
 The syntax for building the choices is the same as a radio button field, in that you may include a key : value pair, or just a single value, each option separated by a line break.